I study marketing challenges related to globalization and digitalization.

 Special Issue of the International Marketing Review

-Together with Jun Luo (University of Nottingham Ningbo China), Natalia Yannopoulou (Newcastle University Business School), Jochen Wirtz (National University of Singapore), I co-edit a Special Issue of the International Marketing Review titled “International Marketing Perspectives on Digital Platforms & Ecosystems.”
+Together with Jun Luo (University of Nottingham Ningbo China), Natalia Yannopoulou (Newcastle University Business School), Jochen Wirtz (National University of Singapore), I co-edited a Special Issue of the International Marketing Review titled “International Marketing Perspectives on Digital Platforms & Ecosystems.”

 Resources for Marketing Researchers